Your Aesthetic

 No, you should not get these injections while pregnant or breastfeeding.

 There is always a chance of a bruise and you can cover it up with concealer.
 Try to avoid blood thinners (if prescribed and okayed by your doctor), such as Advil, aspirin, fish oil, green tea, alcohol, etc. 3-5 days before treatment.
-You can also use herbal supplements, such as Arnica, to help decrease swelling and bruising.

 Botox, Xeomin, Dysport or Nucieva are liquid substances that relax muscles, such as your frown line or crow’s feet.
-Fillers are made out of hyaluronic acid and are a gel substance that fill laugh lines, cheeks or lips.

 Yes!
 My goal is healthy and rejuvenated lips!
 They will look hydrated and natural and fit the proportion of your face.